ajmorton/advent_of_code/2023-nim/Thoughts.md

 Clean up: IntSet is faster than HashSet, however it produces a deprecated warning `/opt/homebrew/Cellar/nim/2.0.0_1/nim/lib/std/packedsets.nim(465, 10) Warning: assign is deprecated [Deprecated]` Annoying since this is in the standard library

+## Day 23: A Long Walk
+Made a stupid mistake when building connections by marking nodes explored slightly too early.
+Burnt a good hour and a half on debugging it because it only appeared in a very specific edge case.
+J
+F
+C
+Didn't pop up until I walked through every single connection point one by one.
+Must've looked over the connection graph 5 times before finding it and the code was only ~120 lines.
+I introduced it after solving part 1 as well for bonus pain.
+Code is in an awful state atm and 16 seconds to run.
+Deal with that later.
+Since this is AoC there'll be a way to get runtime down.
+There's probably a node N which will partition the graph when removed.
+Then finding the longest paths `start -> N` and `n -> end` can be summed for the total path and drastically cut the search space.